rhino-project/rhino-project/gems/rhino/guides/auth.md

 ### SameSite attribute

 This is an important attribute that can restrict cookies usage even more.
 For an API, however, they need to be more relaxed, so `SameSite=None` is currently the used setting.
-Read more about [SameSite definition](https://web.dev/samesite-cookies-explained/) and [text](https://link)
+Read more about SameSite definition in [here](https://web.dev/samesite-cookies-explained/) and in this [issue](https://github.com/google/google-api-javascript-client/issues/561).

 Rhino Server also sets these cookies to be secure, meaning they can only be served through a https connection.
 Due to recent changes and restrictions to cookies,